Buying a house with mold: What you need to know

 • Difficulty breathing

-Currently, there are no tests available that show when and where you were affected by mold, so knowing your surroundings is important if you or your family members exhibit symptoms of mold exposure.
+Currently, there are no tests available that show when and where you were affected by mold, so knowing if there is mold in your surroundings is important if you or your family show symptoms.

-2. It Stains Your Home
+2. It stains

-6. Mold Can Smell
+6. Mold can smell

 These telltale signs should have you looking for another home fast: